My academic interests are financial-, tax-, and environmental/CSR/sustainability accounting.

 I also teach environmental/CSR/sustainability reporting, from an accounting perspective, for various types of students.

-Supervision of PhD, master and bachelor theses regards financial-, tax- and environmental/CSR/sustainability accounting.
+In addition to teaching, I supervise PhD, master and bachelor theses on issues concerning financial-, tax- and environmental/CSR/sustainability accounting.

 I do research within the positive accounting research tradition: empirical studies of corporate and personal behaviour concerning the above mentioned accounting issues.
 A list of publications is found on this homepage.